kkuhn3/hexsweeper/readme.md

 \[\_\_\_\_\_\]\[\_\_3\_\_\]\[\_\_\_\_\_\]
 \[ :triangular_flag_on_post: \]\[ :triangular_flag_on_post: \]\[\_\_\_\_\_\]

-Placeing a Flag(:triangular_flag_on_post:) on the bottom right cell will reveal all other cells.
+Placing a Flag(:triangular_flag_on_post:) on the bottom right cell will reveal all other cells.
 As the "3" then has 3 flags around it.

 \[\_\_0\_\_\]\[\_\_0\_\_\]\[\_\_0\_\_\]
 \[\_\_2\_\_\]\[\_\_3\_\_\]\[\_\_2\_\_\]